I go to Lowe’s almost every Saturday for something, and I usually find myself walking through the garage storage section.

 The problem is that the top curve of the hook is too short to work on anything but Kobalt’s own track, which is angled a bit to help.

-I tried making some small adjustments to see if I could get it to work, but nothing helped.
-The Kobalt hooks need to be a little bit longer at the top of the “C” to work on anything but their own system.
+I made minor adjustments to see if I could get it to work, but nothing helped.
+The Kobalt hooks need to be slightly longer at the top of the “C” to work on anything but their own system.